spacetelescope/jwst/docs/jwst/introduction.rst

 A configuration file should be used when there are parameters a user wishes to change from the default/CRDS version for a custom run of the step.
-To create a configuration file add ``--save-parameters <filename.asdf`` to the command:
+To create a configuration file add ``--save-parameters <filename.asdf>`` to the command:

  strun <step.class> <required-input-files> --save-parameters <filename.asdf>

-For example, to get the parameters for the jump step, use:
+For example, to save the parameters used for a run of the ``jump`` step, use:
 ::

  strun jwst.jump.JumpStep jw82500001003_02101_00001_NRCALONG_uncal.fits --save-parameters jump_pars.asdf

-Once retrieved, the file can be edited, removing parameters that should be left at their default/CRDS values, and setting the remaining parameters to the desired values.
+Once saved, the file can be edited, removing parameters that should be left at their default/CRDS values, and setting the remaining parameters to the desired values.